KhaKimThuy/slp.github.io/README.md

-# Nerfies
+# Sign Language Production

-This is the repository that contains source code for the [Nerfies website](https://slp.github.io).
+This is the repository that contains source code for the [KKT website](https://slp.github.io)](https://khakimthuy.github.io/slp.github.io/).

 If you find Nerfies useful for your work please cite:
 ```